belgif/rest-guide-validator/readme.md

 </plugins>
 ```

-### Output
+### Output options
-The plugin can use the following options to write the validation error:
+The plugin provides the following options to write the validation report:
 * CONSOLE: default option.
 Write to the console.
 * JUNIT: generate a junit xml file.
 * LOG4J: use log4j.